Introduction

 1. Choosing the Right Solution

 Selecting the appropriate document verification solution is crucial.
+There are various solutions available in the market depending on your use case.
+If you have both employee and customer onboarding use cases then companies like IDfy will be able to help you with a comprehensive solution for both.
 Factors to consider include the specific needs of your organization, the level of security required, and compatibility with existing systems.

 2. Integration with Existing Systems